 Now it's about implementing what you've just learned: Create patient-focused journey maps to understand the patient experience and innovate your services.

-The journey mapping tool Smaply lets you easily create healthcare journey maps, patient personas, and ecosystem maps.
+Smaply lets you easily visualize healthcare experiences, patient personas, and ecosystem maps.
 By the way, it's free.